Scaseco/nqpatch-posix/README.md

 Patches large RDF files like Wikidata in less than 1 hour on consumer hardware.
 All involved files most be based on byte sorted N-Quads such as produced by `LC_ALL=C sort -u`.

-* Arguments that start with a `@` are interpreted as "factory expressions" for rdfp streams.
+* Arguments that start with a `@` are interpreted as "factory expressions".
+  The reason is, that patch files need to be scanned twice − for the added and removed quads, respectively.
+  Do not use process substitution as in `./rdfpatch-nq-apply.sh <(lbzcat file.rdfp.bz2)` - it won't work because the pipe-file cannot be read twice.

 Omitting the `@` will try to decode files using `zcat`.
 On many systems, default `zcat` only support gzip, but installing `sudo apt install zutils` overrides this with a general customizable decoding system.